 Before discussing cannabidiol (CBD) dosage, it makes sense to start with some basic cannabis and CBD facts.
 CBD is one of the active elements found in cannabis.
 Cannabis contains more than 400 active elements.
 THC is one of them.
 THC and CBD are just 2 of 60 different types of cannabinoid molecules.

-Others with little or no experience can choose a remedy in which CBD is the main ingredient.
+Others with little or no experience can choose an option in which CBD is the main ingredient.
 Gradually, the user can increase the amount of THC until he or she feels that the given ratio works.

 It is important to know that CBD compounds have effects occurring through two distinct phases.
-What is more, if you take the same substance with different doses, you can get opposite effects.
-Be aware that CBD is less helpful when taken with extremely high doses.
-As for the results of CBD with ultra-low doses, these are yet to be found out.
+What is more, if you take the same substance with different servings, you can get opposite effects.
+Be aware that CBD is less helpful when taken with extremely high amounts.
+As for the results of CBD with ultra-low doses, these are yet to be determined.